 - There are many bugle calls used by the military to organize time and represent certain functions in the day, such as mealtimes, wake up and lights out.

 - A bugle is different than a modern day trumpet in that it has no valves and relies solely upon the layers embouchure (or lip placement and tension) to create different notes.
 To learn more about the bugle, visit this website.
 Explore bugle call recordings on this website.

 - Get out a long pencil and conduct!
-The two pattern of conducting (as well as other beat patterns), used in many marches, can be seen here.
-Watch a how-to video on this website.
+The pattern of conducting, used in many marches, can be seen here.
+Learn more about being a marching band conductor at this website.

 - The genre of jazz is also a uniquely American invention.
 Jazz was born in the Southern United States, in African American communities, out of a combination of European and African traditions.
 Jazz has many different types and sub-genres such as swing, blues, and be-bop.
 You can learn more about jazz here Scholastic- History of Jazz.